 Just flip the switch to enable tracking, then copy and paste your Meta (Facebook) Pixel ID into the box.

 Along with keywords, it’s also important to know which landing pages are converting the best.
 Landing page conversions can be people signing up for your newsletter if you’re a publisher, or customers buying a product if you have an eCommerce store.

 By tracking landing page conversions, you can identify which content people like a lot, so you can cover similar topics on your website.

 Plus, you can optimize low converting pages and boost their conversions by changing the layout, adding more call to action (CTA) buttons, and editing the content.

 It can also help improve the user experience of your website.
 It ensures that your pages and CTAs are working properly on mobile, desktop, and other devices.

 In WordPress, tracking landing page conversions is super simple with MonsterInsights.
-It shows your top-performing pages in the Publishers report inside your WordPress admin area.
+It shows your top-performing pages in the Traffic » Landing Page Details report inside your WordPress admin area:

 Set Up Affiliate Link Tracking to Measure Conversions

 If you have affiliate links on your website, then tracking the number of clicks they get can help boost your conversions.